-As permitted by the Code, the Council has chosen not to adopt this standard from 1 April 2023 and therefore no disclosures are required in these financial statements.
+As permitted by the Code, the Council has chosen not to adopt this standard from 1 April 2023.
+It will be adopted in the 2024-25 financial statements from 1 April 2024.

 3. Critical Judgements in Applying Accounting Policies

 In applying the accounting policies set out in Note 1, the Council has had to make certain judgements about complex transactions or those involving uncertainty about future events.
 The critical judgements made in the Statement of Accounts are: